Cash Benefits for Children Living With Relatives Other than Parents.

 - Assisting you in the application and verification process;

-- Reimburse the relative caregiver up to $600 for legal counsel sought independently, to obtain guardianship.
+- Reimburse the relative caregiver up to $750 for legal counsel sought independently, to obtain guardianship, if approved for the Non-Needy Relative Caretaker TANF Program.